Soil is the basis for growing most plants. However, there are different types of soil, and various plants have adapted to a particular type.

 Use compost or soil conditioner as an improver.
 Peat also works well.
 The main thing is that the material should be of good quality and free from disease and pests.
 Use only materials of plant origin.

 Also, make sure that the organic material is well decomposed.
-If not fully decomposed material is used, the decomposition will take place near the roots.
-This results in a nitrogen deficiency, so the hosta might grow slowly or the leaves might turn yellow.
+If not fully decomposed material is used, the decomposition will occur near the roots.
+This results in a nitrogen deficiency so that the hosta grows slowly or leaves turn yellow.

 Read more: Hosta Plant Care Tips To Keep Them Thriving